moutella/joycon2mouse/README.md

 > Writing a **LED command works**, but it causes notifications to stop.
 > Possibly because the Joy-Con expects a strict command protocol and "crashes" if something's missing or invalid.
 > We'll need to reverse this format further to find valid LED and IMU enable subcommands.
+> IMU data seems to be the zeroed out bytes, possibly enabled by commands, which we have yet to figure out.

 ---